This article applies as of PRTG 22

 SELECT AVGDiskBytesPerRead FROM Win32_PerfRawData_PerfDisk_LogicalDisk WHERE Name = 'D:'

 - The WMI Custom sensor supports only single numeric values (integers and floats) as result from WQL queries.
 If your query returns one or more of the following, the sensor will not be able to process the result:

 - String values, such as names: use the WMI Custom String sensor;

 - More than one column (two or more values horizontally in the result table of WMI Tester): you must specify only one counter in the query;

 - More than one row (two or more values vertically in the result table of WMI Tester): narrow down the result list with a WHERE clause.

-- It is important that you copy the .wql file with your query to the computer where the probe that monitors the target computer is installed.
+- It is important that you copy the .wql file with your query to the system where the probe that monitors the target system is installed.
 If the file is placed on the target system (or, in the case of a remote probe, on the PRTG core server), PRTG does not show the file in the selection list of the Add Sensor dialog.

-- Always ensure you use the correct namespace in both the WMI Tester and in the PRTG settings of the sensor.
+- Always ensure you use the correct namespace in both WMI Tester and in the settings of the sensor.